jonhoo/hanabot/README.md

    number (e.g., `two`).

-In addition, use `clues @player` to show what a player knows about their hand, and `discards` to show the discard pile.
+In addition, use `clues @player` to show what a player knows about their hand, `discards` to show the discard pile, and `ping` to remind the current player that it's their turn.

 When new cards are drawn, they appear on the right-hand side of your hand.